Suede (band): 2018–2020: The Blue Hour

-2020–present: Autofiction and Antidepressants
+2020–2023: Autofiction

 In November 2020, an announcement on the official Suede Facebook page revealed that the band was currently recording a new album.
 The post also invited fans to contribute vocals for some as-yet-untitled tracks.
 In a BBC interview, Anderson suggested that the record would be "nasty, brutish and short."
 On 9 July 2021, Music Week reported that Suede had signed with the BMG label for the release of their next album, although no release date had been confirmed.

 On 23 May 2022, eighteen months after the band first announced they were recording a new album, Suede revealed the title of their ninth studio album as Autofiction, which was released via BMG on 16 September.
 On the same day, the band unveiled the name of their lead single, "She Still Leads Me On", and premiered it at a concert at the Cirque Royal in Brussels.
 The song is inspired by Anderson's late mother.
 Speaking about the new album, Anderson said: "Autofiction is our punk record.
 No whistles and bells.
 Just the five of us in a room with all the glitches and fuck-ups revealed; the band themselves exposed in all their primal mess".
 In an interview with Billboard, Anderson further explained: "Our intention was also to recover certain aesthetic lines in the sound ... [the] post-punk sound is back very strongly in the limelight".